Piranes1/Quote-Application/README.md

 Run the Main.java file to execute the application.

 ## 📚 Learning Outcomes
-Practiced object-oriented design with multiple classes.
+- Practiced object-oriented design with multiple classes.

-Reinforced Java fundamentals like method calls, class instantiation, and console output.
+- Reinforced Java fundamentals like method calls, class instantiation, and console output.

-Gained experience with GitHub workflows and public repo management.
+- Gained experience with GitHub workflows and public repo management.

 ## 📈 Future Enhancements
-Add user input to customize quotes dynamically.
+- Add user input to customize quotes dynamically.

-Implement random quote selection from a collection.
+- Implement random quote selection from a collection.

-Expand logic to include validation and error handling.
+- Expand logic to include validation and error handling.

 This training project marks a meaningful step in my journey toward becoming a full-stack developer.
 Feel free to explore the code and suggest improvements.

-🔗 Visit My GitHub Profile to see more of my work.

-Feel free to explore the code and suggest improvements.
-This training exercise marked a meaningful step in my journey toward becoming a full-stack developer.

 🔗 [Visit My GitHub Profile](https://github.com/Piranes1) to see more of my work.